 Mechanical Heart Valves

-The primary advantage of mechanical valves is the likelihood of lasting a patient’s lifetime without the need for another valve operation because the valve has worn out.3,19 Mechanical valves have excellent blood flow performance3,7,13-15 which may benefit patient’s quality of life and ability for exercise.
+The primary advantage of mechanical valves is the likelihood of lasting a patient’s lifetime without the need for another valve operation because the valve has worn out.3,17 Mechanical valves have excellent blood flow performance3,18-21 which may benefit patient’s quality of life and ability for exercise.

-The main drawback of mechanical valves has been the requirement for life long blood thinner (warfarin) therapy, with its accompanying risk of bleeding.
-With properly managed blood thinner therapy, rates are relatively low for both bleeding and clotting.3 Patients will need to determine their ability and desire to comply/maintain their blood thinner therapy and lifestyle requirements (e.g., regular blood tests, daily medications, and following a consistent consumption of leafy greens).3
+A drawback of mechanical valves is the risk associated with the requirement for life long blood thinner (warfarin) therapy.
+However, when properly managed, rates are relatively low for both bleeding and clotting.3 Patients will need to determine their ability and desire to comply/maintain their blood thinner therapy and lifestyle requirements (e.g., regular blood tests, daily medications, and following a consistent consumption of leafy greens).3

 Mechanical valves can sometimes be heard when opening and closing.
 The sound level varies with the patient.
-Among those noticing it, the sound can be reassuring,20 for others the sound can be disturbing.21
+Among those noticing it, the sound can be reassuring,22 for others the sound can be disturbing.23

 On-X Mechanical Heart Valves

 The On-X Aortic Valve is a newer generation heart valve made of a unique material and design characteristics compared with earlier generations of mechanical heart valves.
-The On-X Aortic Valve is the only mechanical valve with FDA and CE approval as being clinically proven safe with less blood thinner (warfarin).7,† The American Heart Association guidelines state that less blood thinner may be reasonable for patients with the mechanical On-X Aortic Valve.3 In a prospective randomized clinical trial, On-X Aortic Valve patients with a reduced blood thinner dose† had >60% fewer bleeding events without an increase in risk of stroke.7 The On-X Aortic Valve, as a mechanical heart valve, has a much lower risk of reoperation than tissue valves, with the additional benefit of less bleeding risk than other mechanical aortic valves because of the lower amount of blood thinner required.3,†
+The On-X Aortic Valve is the only mechanical valve with FDA and CE approval as being clinically proven safe with significantly less blood thinner (warfarin).18,† The American Heart Association guidelines state that less blood thinner may be reasonable for patients with the mechanical On-X Aortic Valve.3 In a prospective randomized clinical trial, On-X Aortic Valve patients with a reduced blood thinner dose† had > 60% fewer bleeding events without an increase in risk of stroke.18 The On-X Aortic Valve, as a mechanical heart valve, has a much lower risk of reoperation than tissue valves, with the additional benefit of less bleeding risk than other mechanical aortic valves because of the significantly lower amount of blood thinner required.3,†

-If you are under the age of 70 years and need aortic valve replacement, ask your doctor about the On-X Aortic Valve, the only mechanical valve that is both likely to last a lifetime3,19 and safer with less blood thinner.7,†
+If you are under the age of 70 years and need aortic valve replacement, ask your doctor about the On-X Aortic Valve, the only mechanical valve that is both likely to last a lifetime3,17 and safer with less blood thinner.18 ,†

 †After 3 months standard therapy.
-See On-X Prosthetic Heart Valve Instructions for Use.
+See On-X Prosthetic Heart Valve Instructions for Use.18

 Table 2: Tissue vs. Mechanical Heart Valve – Valve Lifetime, Blood Thinner, Bleeding Risk, and Survival.

-On-X Aortic Valve is only mechanical valve FDA and CE approved requiring less warfarin.7,†
+On-X Aortic Valve is the only mechanical valve FDA and CE approved requiring significantly less blood thinner.*

-†After 3 months standard therapy.
-See On-X Prosthetic Heart Valve Instructions for Use.
+* After 3 months standard therapy.
+See On-X Prosthetic Heart Valve Instructions for Use.18

 Fig. 4.
-Long-term survival was significantly better in patients aged 50 to 69 years who had a primary isolated aortic mechanical valve replacement than with a tissue valve.23
+Long-term survival was significantly better in patients aged 50 to 69 years who had a primary isolated aortic mechanical valve replacement than with a tissue valve.24

 BV = Bioprosthetic (Tissue) Aortic Valve, MV = Mechanical Aortic Valve

-- American Heart Association, Options and Considerations for Heart Valve Surgery. www.heart.org/heartvalvesurgery
+- American Heart Association, Options and Considerations for Heart Valve Surgery. heart.org/heartvalvesurgery

-- American Heart Association, Options for Heart Valve Replacement. www.heart.org/heartvalvereplacement
+- American Heart Association, Options for Heart Valve Replacement. heart.org/heartvalvereplacement

 - Nishimura R et al., Circulation.
 2017;135:e1159-95.